microsoft/rushstack/libraries/ts-command-line/README.md

 ```
 usage: widget [-h] [-v] <command> ...

-The widget tool is really great.
+The "widget" tool is a code sample for using the @rushstack/ts-command-line
+library.

 Positional arguments:
   <command>